MoTechnicalities/Flux-Monism/One_Equation(2).md

 | $\hbar$ | $1.054571817 \times 10^{-34}$ J·s | $1.054571817 \times 10^{-34}$ J·s | Exact |

 This derivation demonstrates that all fundamental constants are interconnected through the properties of the magnetic flux medium.
-The reduction of 26+ free parameters to 3 primitive properties represents the ultimate unification of physical theory.
+The reduction of 26+ free parameters to 3 primitive properties—**now including first-principles derivation of lepton mass ratios**—represents the ultimate unification of physical theory.

 ---